copernicus-mogley/zkav.club/recording-station/README.md

 ## What this is

 Most event coverage is top-down.
-Recording Station is the opposite: a place at the event where the people in the room can document themselves, on their own terms.
+Zk Av Club Recording Station is the opposite: a place at the event where the people in the room can document themselves, on their own terms.

 It can be a deep-dive conversation, a quick reflection, a hallway riff, a group recap, or something weird.
 We’re here for all of it.